lgsvl/simulator/Docs/python-api.md

 npc.follow(waypoints, loop=True)
 ```

-Each waypoint has position in world coordinates and idle time that pedestrian will
+Each waypoint has a position in world coordinates and an idle time that the pedestrian will
-spend standing when it reaches waypoint.
+spend standing in-place when it reaches the waypoint.
 You can receive information on progress by
-setting `on_waypoint_reached` callback.
+setting the `on_waypoint_reached` callback.

 ## Callbacks

-Python API can invoke callbacks to inform your code on some events that happen during
+The Python API can invoke callbacks to inform you of specific events that occur during
-runtime of simulator.
-Callbacks are invoked from inside of `Simulator.run` method and
+simulator runtime.
+Callbacks are invoked from inside the `Simulator.run` method and
-while the callback is running the simulation time is stopped.
-Once callback finishes
-the time is resumed and simulation resumes execution.
-You cam call `Simulator.stop`
+while a callback is running the simulation time is paused.
+Once the callback finishes time is resumed and the simulation resumes execution.
+You can call `Simulator.stop`
-method to stop further execution and return immediately from callback.
+to stop further execution and return immediately from the callback.

-Internals of this process are illustrated in following sequence diagram:
+The internals of this process are illustrated in the following sequence diagram:

 ![](images/python-api-callbacks.png)

-Here the code resumes simulation after first callback, but stops execution when second
+Here the code resumes simulation after the first callback, but stops execution when the second
-callback happens.
+callback is handled.

-You set callback function by calling `on_NAME` method of object, see information below.
+You set callback functions by calling `on_NAME` method of object, see information below.

 ### [Agent](#agents) callbacks